 One of the benefits of buying a home with a VA loan is that you’re guaranteed for it to be move-in ready.
 In other words, you’re not going to face unexpected leaks, sparks or surprises when you move in.
 You’ll also be guaranteed that your home is pest-free.

-In certain parts of the country (more than 30 states), you are required to get a pest inspection on the home you are buying before you are allowed to close.
-However, one of the biggest pain points for most buyers – and sellers – is that the homebuyer wasn’t allowed to pay for the inspection.
+In more than 30 states, you’re required to get a pest inspection on the home you’re buying before you’re allowed to close.
+However, one of the biggest pain points for most buyers and sellers was that the home buyer wasn’t allowed to pay for the inspection.
 That is, until now.

-Just recently the Department of Veterans Affairs have relaxed their guidelines to allow veterans to be able to pay for their pest inspections in the following states (for home purchases):
+The Department of Veterans Affairs has relaxed their guidelines to allow veterans to be able to pay for their pest inspections in the following states (for home purchases and refinances):

 Pest inspections are required in all states except the following:

 - South Dakota